Greater Miami Jewish Federation

 - Amount: $2,500 - $10,000

-- Purpose: Supports organizations, synagogues, agencies, and schools to develop innovative and/or impactful programs, services, projects, and technologies that support and enrich Miami's Jewish community
+- Purpose: Supports organisations, synagogues, agencies, and schools to develop innovative and/or impactful programmes, services, projects, and technologies that support and enrich Miami's Jewish community

 - Application Method: Online via Submittable platform, annual cycle